Lucifier129/react-lite/README.md

 	* react-lite will replace the dom tree with new dom tree
 	* you had better avoid `script|head|link` tag in client side
 - can not use react-dev-tool inspect react-lite, should switch to regular react for debugging
+- react-lite only works with a JSX toolchain([issue](https://github.com/Lucifier129/react-lite/issues/51))

 ## Test
 react-lite reuses react's unitest(170), you can see them in `__test__`, and run the tests with: